weixcss/CS595Lab/hw5/README.md

 ### How to Use:

 1. **Run the Demo Script:**
-   Execute the demo using Node.js:
+   Execute the demo using Node.js (located in hw5/gen_toml/src/):
    ```bash
    npx ts-node demo.ts
    ```